Refuting A Weak Attempt At Refutation -- Part Five

 "All processes have a beginning and an end, all processes transform themselves into their opposites.
 The constancy of all processes is relative, but the mutability manifested in the transformation of one process into another is absolute."
 [Mao (1961b), pp.340-42.]

-[Dozens more quotations that say the same (taken from the DM-classics and 'lesser' DM-clones -- from all wings of Dialectical Marxism) can be found here.]
+[Dozens of quotations that say the same (taken from the DM-classics and 'lesser' DM-clones -- from all wings of Dialectical Marxism) have been posted here.]

 So, let us assume foot, F, and ball, B, are in a 'dialectical relation'; if so they must be 'dialectical opposites', and hence in 'contradiction' to/with each other -- as, indeed, Mao pointed out: